Lightstreamer/helm-charts/charts/lightstreamer/README.md

 **Default:** `-1`
 ### [load.acceptPoolMaxSize](https://github.com/Lightstreamer/helm-charts/blob/main/charts/lightstreamer/values.yaml#L3565)

 Optional.
 Maximum number of threads allowed for the `ACCEPT` internal pool, which is devoted to the parsing of the client requests.
 This task does not include blocking operations; however, on multiprocessor machines, allocating multiple threads for this task may be beneficial.
-Only in corner cases, it is possible that some operations turn out to be blocking; in particular: - `getHostName`, only if banned hostnames are configured; - socket close, only if banned hostnames are configured; - read from the "proxy protocol", only if configured; - service of requests on a "priority port", only available for internal use.
+Only in corner cases, it is possible that some operations turn out to be blocking; in particular: - `getHostName`, only if banned hostnames are configured- - Socket close, only if banned hostnames are configured. - Read from the "proxy protocol", only if configured. - Service of requests on a "priority port", only available for internal use.
 A zero value means a potentially unlimited number of threads.

 **Default:**